okviz/okviz.github.io/_mydocs/synoptic-panel-pro/features/exporting.md

 <img src="../../issues/images/not-support-exporting.png" width="350">

 This happens because Synoptic Panel Pro is not certified by Microsoft.
-You can find out what it meand and why we didn't apply for certification here: [Synoptic Panel Pro Certification](../security.md#certification)
+You can find out what it means and why we didn't apply for certification here: [Synoptic Panel Pro Certification](../security.md#certification)

 ### Exporting Maps to SVG, SVGS or CSV